History of operating systems: Mainframes

 The first operating system used for real work was GM-NAA I/O, produced in 1956 by General Motors' Research division for its IBM 704.
 Most other early operating systems for IBM mainframes were also produced by customers.

 Early operating systems were very diverse, with each vendor or customer producing one or more operating systems specific to their particular mainframe computer.
 Every operating system, even from the same vendor, could have radically different models of commands, operating procedures, and such facilities as debugging aids.
 Typically, each time the manufacturer brought out a new machine, there would be a new operating system, and most applications would have to be manually adjusted, recompiled, and retested.

 Systems on IBM hardware

+Building on customer experience and requirements, IBM took on a more active role in developing operating systems for the 709, 1410, 7010, 7040, 7044, 7090 and 7094.
+IBM also collaborated with universities.

-The state of affairs continued until the 1960s when IBM, already a leading hardware vendor, stopped work on existing systems and put all its effort into developing the System/360 series of machines, all of which used the same instruction and input/output architecture.
+The state of affairs continued until the mid 1960s when IBM, already a leading hardware vendor, stopped work on existing systems and put all its effort into developing the System/360 series of machines, all of which used the same instruction and input/output architecture.
 IBM intended to develop a single operating system for the new hardware, the OS/360.
 The problems encountered in the development of the OS/360 are legendary, and are described by Fred Brooks in The Mythical Man-Month—a book that has become a classic of software engineering.
 Because of performance differences across the hardware range and delays with software development, a whole family of operating systems was introduced instead of a single OS/360.

 IBM wound up releasing a series of stop-gaps followed by two longer-lived operating systems: